F41zK4r1m/HackTheBox/Pilgrimage.md

 done
 ```

-In the script we can clearly see that the file is using "**binwalk**" binary.
+In the script, it's evident that the file is utilizing the "**binwalk**" binary.

-I checked for the version of binwalk & found it's running on 2.3.2 & there is an exploit available in Exploit-DB.
-This version of Binwalk is vulnerable to remote code execution.
+Upon checking the version of binwalk, I discovered it's running version 2.3.2, which has a known exploit listed in Exploit-DB.
+This version of binwalk is vulnerable to remote code execution.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/a1dbfd76-2118-448d-86f9-c690027fbdc8)

-So to sum up all the findings we can just execute the command remotely using Binwalk & when the "malware.sh" will execute with root privileges, it will also execute the Binwalk as root privilge & then we can get a shell back as a root user.
+To summarize the findings, we can execute a command remotely using binwalk.
+When the malwarescan.sh script executes with root privileges, it will also execute binwalk with root privileges, allowing us to obtain a shell as the root user.

-I downloaded the exploit & followed the steps to get a shell back to my host:
+I downloaded the exploit and followed these steps to gain a shell on my host:

 ```
 - created a PNG image file: image.png